-Beginning March 24, 2019, the Housing Authority shall track all public housing residents who have an adjusted income over 120% of the Area Median Income (AMI).
-This is defined by HUD as 2.4 times the HUD determined Very Low-Income limit for the Housing Authority's jurisdiction.
+Beginning December 1, 2018March 24, 2019, the Housing Authority shall track all public housing residents who have an adjusted income over 120% of the Area Median Income (AMI).
+This is defined by HUD as 2.4 times the HUD determined Very Low-Income limit for our the Housing Authority's jurisdiction.
 The limit will be adjusted each year within 60 days after HUD published new income limits.
 When the Housing Authority becomes aware, through an annual reexamination or an interim reexamination for an increase in income, that a family's adjusted income exceeds the applicable income limit, the Housing Authority must, per HUD regulation, document in the family's tenant file that the family exceeds the threshold to compare with the family's income a year later.

 If, one year after the initial determination by the Housing Authority that a family's adjusted income exceeds the over-income limit, and the family's adjusted income continues to exceed the over-income limit, the Housing Authority must, as required by HUD regulation, provide written notification to the family that their adjusted income has exceeded the over-income limit for one year.
 The written notification shall further state that if the family's adjusted income continues to exceed the over-income limit for the next 12 consecutive months, the family will be subject to either a higher rent (as determined on a HUD formula) or termination based on the Housing Authority's policies.
-The Housing Authority will determine which of these two (2) options to implement upon issuance of upcoming HUD publication(s).
+IDELETE THE OPTION THAT DOES NOT APPLY AFTER HUD PUBLISHES ADDITIONAL INFO] The Housing Authority will determine which of these two (2) options to implement upon issuance of upcoming HUD publication(s).